 - Cam ground, such that they have an elliptical section instead of the circular one.

 - The minor diameter of the ellipse lies in the direction of the piston-pin axis.

 - The special alloy having a low coefficient of expansion.

 Do you want to PDF?
 Join our WhatsApp or Telegram or facebook for Downloading the PDF.

 Join our WhatsApp group: Engramritkumar WhatsApp

-Today we have learned about Function, Characteristic, Uses, Advantages, and Disadvantages and Different, types.
+Today we have learned about Function, Characteristic, Uses, Advantages, and Disadvantages and Different, types, PDF.
 If I have missed something, kindly inform me through commenting.
 If you like this article, don’t forget to share it on social networks.
 Subscribe our website for more informative articles.
 Thanks for reading it.
 Thank you.